aroellin/aroellin.github.io/index.md

 [“Higher-order fluctuations in dense random graph models”](https://projecteuclid.org/journals/electronic-journal-of-probability/volume-26/issue-none/Higher-order-fluctuations-in-dense-random-graph-models/10.1214/21-EJP708.full)
 * [RSTISim](https://github.com/aroellin/rstisim): R package to simulate STIs on dynamically changing partnership networks.
 * [Reversi AI](https://github.com/aroellin/reversi): Deep Neural Network playing Reversi, trained using AlphaZero-style Monte Carlo Tree Search.
 Play against a trained version [here](https://aroellin.github.io/apps/reversi/).
 It's a residual convolutional neural network with 1.36 million parameters.
 I keep training it on my laptop in the background and I will upload new versions regularly.
 Let me know if you can beat it!
+* [NetCoEvolve](https://github.com/aroellin/netcoevolve): A fast Rust implementation of the stochastic co-evolving network simulation introduced in the article "Co-evolving vertex and edge dynamics in dense graphs" by S. Athreya, F. Hollander, A. Röllin.

 ## A less serious, but important piece of research nonetheless...